coolbutuseless/fastpng/README.md

 - 3D numeric array containing RGB values in the range \[0, 1\]
 - 2D numeric matrix containing greyscale values in the range \[0, 1\]
-- Integer 2D matrix paired with a colour palette (specified as a character vector of hex colours)
+- Integer 2D matrix paired with a colour palette (specified as a character vector of hex colours).
+Also supports alpha channel.

 ## Example: Decompress a PNG from a raw vector